navibyte/geospatial/dart/geobase/README.md

 ## Features

+✨ New (2024-11-10): The stable version 1.4.0 with [ellipsoidal geodesy functions](https://geospatial.navibyte.dev/v1/geobase/ellipsoidal-geodesy/) letting you calculate distances, bearings, destination positions and intermediate points along the Earth surface accurately.

 ✨ New (2024-07-26): The stable version 1.3.0 with centroid, polylabel, point-in-polygon and other cartesian 2D calculations enhanced - [read more](https://geospatial.navibyte.dev/v1/geobase/geometry-calculations/)!

 ✨ New (2024-05-26): The new documentation website ([geospatial.navibyte.dev](https://geospatial.navibyte.dev/)) for the [geobase](https://geospatial.navibyte.dev/v1/geobase/)